Financial Economics of Climate and Sustainability 2025

 To join us in FECS

 FECS is available to scholars across the world.
 There are three simple steps to join.
 First, a faculty member agrees to be the local faculty coordinator.
-See the FECS Coordinator pages for more information and to apply as a faculty coordinator, please FILL OUT THIS FORM.
+(Applications for additional schools and financial regulators have closed for 2025.).
 Second, local faculty coordinators collect the names and email details of participants and submit them to FECS.
 Third, before our first class on 4 Feb 2025, FECS will send the participants information on joining, including details on the course Dropbox, Zoom links, and Slack channel.

 Dates and Content